Vyral/amy-wengerd/_drafts/why-are-millenials-taking-longer-to-buy-a-home.md

 youtube_code: 4aRrUzPe8hU
 ---

-{% include youtube.html %}I’m discussing why millennials aren’t buying homes like previous generations and their reasons for it.
+{% include youtube.html %}<center>I’m discussing why millennials aren’t buying homes like previous generations and their reasons for it.</center>

 We are noticing a trend with our millennial buyers, which are people currently between the ages of 23 and 38.
 We’re observing that they’re taking longer to buy a home than older generations.
 They may seem eager to buy, but **75% of millennial buyers say they’re overwhelmed by the process of purchasing a house.&nbsp;**